-We have been studying epigenetic mechanisms of mammalian phenotypes for many years, developing genome-wide assays and analytical approaches to facilitate this work.
-Recently, we have re-evaluated how these studies should be performed, now moving towards the Second-Generation Epigenome-wide Association Study as our preferred approach.
+We have been studying molecular genomic (epigenetic) mechanisms of mammalian phenotypes for many years, developing genome-wide assays and analytical approaches to facilitate this work.

 The modest changes in DNA methylation associated with phenotypes has prompted us to consider the possibility that mosaic subpopulations of cells can mediate human phenotypes.
-We are increasingly involved in studies to test for mosaicism in human phenotypes, with our new MAD-seq approach designed to reveal chromosomal events.
+We are increasingly involved in studies to test for mosaicism in human phenotypes, with our MAD-seq approach designed to reveal chromosomal events.
 We are also working on the stem cell origins of clonal haematopoiesis in collaboration with Uli Steidl.

 The patient population of the Bronx highlights the challenges and opportunities involved with providing clinical genetic services to very diverse people.
-Our upcoming involvement in the CSER2 program will be focused on the development of tools to enhance the clinician input into genomic diagnostics, the GenomeDiver approach, now in a pilot clinical trial.
+Our recent involvement in the CSER2 program was focused on the development of tools to enhance the clinician input into genomic diagnostics, the GenomeDiver approach, now in a pilot clinical trial.

 We have an interest in data visualisation, summarised in this presentation, that led us to develop the open-source Pcaso tool.
 Our eventual goal is to develop an Open Genomics Visualization Initiative that brings together people with an interest in this topic to work in a virtual collaborative environment.